-Questionnaire sent to members through newsletter "Cobblestone Carrier" asking for
+Questionnaire sent to members through newsletter "Cobblestone Carrier" asking for:

-Pledges - Promissory notes \$500.00 or more Received to date 5/1/80 -- \$40,025.00.
+Pledges - Promissory notes \$500.00 or more

+Received to date 5/1/80 -- \$40,025.00.

-On May 5, 1980 we had a ground breaking ceremony for the new addition to the church.
+On May 5' 1980 a ground breaking ceremony was held for the new addition to the church.

-1981 - It was discussed and decided to have a woman on the Board of Trustees.
-The two new members were Anges Lester and Verna Gurski.
-This decision being from the Book of Discipline.
+In accordance with the Book of Disciple, it was discussed and decided that a woman should be nominated to the Board of Trustees.
+Two new members were added, Anges Lester and Verna Gurski.

-The Trustees decided "Any funds given to the church and not designated for a specific purpose shall be deposited in the "Trustees' Fund" and used as trustees see fit for betterment of the church and its property " Money designated for "Building Fund" shall be accounted for separately
+The Trustees decided "Any funds given to the church and not designated for a specific purpose shall be deposited in the "Trustees' Fund" and used as the trustees see fit for betterment of the church and its property."
+Money designated for "Building Fund" shall be accounted for separately.

 In March a residential sign was erected on the parsonage lawn.

-It was suggested that during communion service, the minister be assisted by communion stewards or representatives from the congregation.
+It was suggested that during communion service, communion stewards or representatives from the congregation assist the minister.

 A substantial gift of money (\$1,500.00) was given to the North Ridge United Methodist Church by Esther Carrigan Myers of Wilson as a memorial to her mother, Elsie Carrigan, also of Wilson.
-It was later used to carpet the new Sunday School rooms.
+It was later used to carpet the new Sunday school rooms.